minvws/nl-covid19-coronacheck-website/en/guidepost.md

 Do you want to retrieve vaccination details in the app?
 [Read here how to retrieve your vaccination details](/en/faq/1-1-hoe-werkt-de-coronacheck-app/).

 ### Get your complete vaccination
 In order to create a domestic QR code, you need to be fully vaccinated.
 An international QR code can be created after one vaccination.
 Please be aware: a QR code based on 1 vaccination is not valid in all countries.
-Make sure to check the travel advice on {{ site.data.translations.wijsoprijs-link[page.lang] }}.
+Make sure to check the travel advice on {{ site.data.links.wijsoprijs[page.lang] }}.

 ### Can’t create a certificate and were you vaccinated in the Netherlands?
 Are you, for example, experiencing one of the following problems: